Meet Our Staff

 Judy Bronson, MSW

 Judy has a Master of Social Work degree from the College of St. Catherine and St. Thomas University.
 Judy has experience in working with clients who have a serious and persistent mental illness and with hospice home care.
 Judy has a particular interest in addressing issues with anxiety, depression, self-esteem, and relationships.
-Judy has worked part-time with EAP in Mauston since 2015.
+Judy has worked part-time with EAP since 2015.

 Lauri Doepke, MS, LPC, NCC